The principle of Vapor Chamber technology

 A vapor chamber is a vacuum receptacle with an inner capillary structure supported by the inside walls.
 The vapor chamber is filled to a set percentage of specified liquid.

 When a heat source is attached to a vapor chamber, the working liquid at the heat source vaporizes instantly and the vapor rushes to fill the entire chamber.
+The phenomenon is knows as capillary action.

 This vapor will condense when it contacts the cooler sides of the wall; this initial vaporization of the liquid and consequent return to a liquid state, becomes a highly efficient heat exchange system.